michealespinola/syno.dnsperftest/README.md

 * OracleDyn
 * Quad9 (aka 9.9.9.9)

-As well as the redundant servers of these other well-known providers:
+...as well as the redundant servers of these other well-known providers:

 * AlternateDNS
 * ControlD